ErikBjare/gptme/docs/providers.rst

 .. note::

-    Small models will not reliably follow the system prompt, and will thus fail to use tools, severely limiting the usefulness of gptme.
+    Small models won't work well with tools, severely limiting the usefulness of gptme.

-    The smallest model which performs somewhat adequately is Llama 3.1 70B.
 You can find an overview of how different models perform on the :doc:`evals` page.